junxit/us-congress-bills-115/metadata.md

 - 2018-07-23 — Mr. Lance moved to suspend the rules and pass the bill, as amended.
 - 2018-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6597)
 - 2018-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6597)
+- 2018-07-24 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.